VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 events.

-When choosing the underlying technology for your event store, you should ensure that your choice can deliver the required level of consistency, reliability, scale, and performance for your application.
+When choosing the underlying technology for your event store, you should ensure that your choice can deliver the required level of availability, consistency, reliability, scale, and performance for your application.

 > **JanaPersona:** One of the issues to consider when choosing between
 > storage mechanisms in Windows Azure is cost.
 If you use SQL Database you